Far Cry 3: Legacy

 The game's success helped elevate the franchise's status, which is now viewed as a blockbuster series with a strong identity.
 Dom Peppiatt from GamesRadar wrote that Far Cry 3 and its expansion Blood Dragon helped cement Ubisoft's domination in the open-world first-person shooter genres and its position as both a developer and publisher.
 Many features from Far Cry 3, such as the presence of towers and wildlife hunting, were later used in other Ubisoft non-Far Cry games.
 Commenting on the Classic Edition, Alex Avard from GamesRadar+ described the game as a "formative game-changers" for Ubisoft, one that established the blueprint for open world game design for both future Ubisoft titles and other AAA games.
 In a more negative review, Kevin Fox Jr. from Paste Magazine wrote that the game was one of the most influential titles in the 2010s as its genre-mixing game design and its apolitical and unsophisticated approach to storytelling were apparent sources of inspiration for modern games.
 He ultimately described Far Cry 3 as "the increasingly safe, increasingly rent-seeking omni-genre—the do-everything, feel-nothing game".

 Ubisoft initially planned to make a direct-narrative sequel to Far Cry 3, which involved the return of Jason as the game's protagonist and other supporting characters and the resurrection of Vaas.
 The plan was quickly abandoned in favour of an indirect sequel, Far Cry 4, set in the Himalayas region.
 Far Cry 4 was released on November 18, 2014, for Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
-It features a new cast of characters and a new location, the South Asian country of Kyrat.
+It features a new cast of characters and a new location, the fictional South Asian country of Kyrat.